Growth that works for everyone

-- Support the full participation of women in economic decision-making and leadership
+- support the full participation of women in economic decision-making and leadership;

-- Support technical and vocational training and entrepreneurship for women, including access to value chains
+- support technical and vocational training and entrepreneurship for women, including access to value chains

-- Promote financial inclusion for women and equal access to capital, markets, digital technology and business development services
+- promote financial inclusion for women and equal access to capital, markets, digital technology and business development services

-- Help increase access to decent and higher-value work for women, in line with international standards
+- help increase access to decent and higher-value work for women, in line with international standards

-- Promote labour, land, inheritance and property rights for women
+- promote labour, land, inheritance and property rights for women

-- Help address unpaid work and care by supporting policy reforms and improved social protection.
+- help address unpaid work and care by supporting policy reforms and improved social protection

-Improving our effectiveness: Leveraging investment
+Improving our effectiveness: leveraging investment

-More integrated assistance: Progressive trade and development
+More integrated assistance: progressive trade and development

 More integrated trade and development initiatives can also help reduce poverty and inequality.
 As a trading nation, Canada’s economic vitality depends on diversifying trade and identifying new markets for its goods and services.
 Canadian investment in these markets can create jobs and improve incomes.

-More responsive assistance: Effective tools, innovation and research
+More responsive assistance: effective tools, innovation and research

-Effective tools, innovation and research will be essential to achieve the Sustainable Development Goals/Inclusive Growth.
+Effective tools, innovation and research will be essential to achieve the Sustainable Development Goals and inclusive growth.
 More responsive international assistance also requires more efficient and effective funding tools.
-Canada will expand its range of tools instruments and funding mechanisms to enable joint program assistance with other donors, multi-stakeholders partnerships, and leveraged as well as blended finance.
+Canada will expand its range of funding mechanisms.
+This will enable joint program assistance with other donors, multi-stakeholder partnerships, and leveraged as well as blended finance.

-More effective partnerships: Engaging the private sector
+More effective partnerships: engaging the private sector